sharetribe/ftw-daily/docs/search-filters.md

 ## Adding a new search filter

-First step for adding a new filter is to make sure that the data being used for filtering is saved in the listings `publicData` field.
+First step for adding a new filter is to make sure that the data being used for filtering is saved in the listing's `publicData` field.
 This can be done by modifying the `EditListingWizard`.
 Another aspect in search filters is that the public data needs to be indexed in the API.
 This is currently achieved with a manual operation done by the Sharetribe support.
 Once a public data attribute is added to the listings and the data attribute is indexed, the listing searches can be filtered by